TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 30/Deuteronomy 30.7.md

 ---

-And Jehovah thy God will put all these curses upon thine enemies, and on them that hate thee, that persecuted thee.
+Yahweh your God will put all these curses on your enemies, and on those who hate you, who persecuted you.